Sorry, you need to enable JavaScript to visit this website.

 Skip to main content

-Special Report Highlights The Beirut blast calls attention to instability in the Shia Crescent.
+Highlights The Beirut blast calls attention to instability in the Shia Crescent.
 A turbulent push for political change will now ensue in Lebanon.
-Hezbollah’s and Iran’s political capital in Lebanon will suffer significantly…
+Hezbollah’s and Iran’s political capital in Lebanon will suffer significantly.
+Lebanon is a red herring, but Iraq is a Black Swan.
+It is at risk of…

-Special Report Highlights If the current low oil price environment is transitory, temporary fiscal tightening can be used to preserve the exchange rate peg.
-In our view, low oil prices are structural - crude prices will likely average $40 and lower…
+Highlights If the current low oil price environment is transitory, temporary fiscal tightening can be used to preserve the exchange rate peg.
+In our view, low oil prices are structural - crude prices will likely average $40 and lower in the coming years.
+In such a scenario, fiscal tightening…

-Special Report Highlights The odds of an emergency meeting of OPEC 2.0 to get supply under control are growing, based on the repeated overtures from Russian officials providing the Kingdom of Saudi Arabia (KSA) an opening to resume talks on their…
+Highlights The odds of an emergency meeting of OPEC 2.0 to get supply under control are growing, based on the repeated overtures from Russian officials providing the Kingdom of Saudi Arabia (KSA) an opening to resume talks on their production-management regime.
+We have developed a not-…